ocque41/DQuote/README.md

 - `ENCRYPTION_KEY`: Reserved for future secure payload handling (32 chars).

 ## Database & Prisma Workflow
+### Regenerate the Prisma Client
+Run `pnpm prisma generate` whenever you edit `prisma/schema.prisma` so that the typed client picks up new models like `OrgMember`.
+The `prebuild` script now executes this command automatically, guaranteeing Vercel (and local) production builds refresh the generated client before `next build` runs.

 1. **Generate SQL migration (manual review first):**
    ```bash
    # Requires a running Postgres database when using migrate dev